-- Identify and advise on opportunities for RGD to expand and develop its programs and services for students and recent grads.
+- Identify and advise on opportunities for RGD to expand and develop its programs and services for students and recent grads and educators.

-- Identify and advise on opportunities for RGD to increase its exposure to students and recent grads.
+- Identify and advise on opportunities for RGD to increase its exposure to students and recent grads and educators.

 - Identity and advise on opportunities for RGD to help increase standards of knowledge, skill, professional conduct and ethics for all graphic designers.